finani/ICM42688/README.md

 IMU.getFifoTemperature_C(&samples,temp);
 ```

-## <a name="sensor-orientation"></a>Sensor Orientation
-This library transforms all data to a common axis system before it is returned.
-It is a right handed coordinate system with the z-axis positive down, common in aircraft dynamics.

-**Caution!** This axis system is shown relative to the ICM42688 sensor.
-The sensor may be rotated relative to the breakout board.

 ## Example List

 * **Basic_I2C**: demonstrates declaring an *ICM42688* object, initializing the sensor, and collecting data.
 I2C is used to communicate with the ICM42688 sensor.